 There’s probably only one Museum of Corruption in the world.
 You will find it in the little village near Kiev called Mezhyhirya.
 This residence is full of unbelievable wealth and used to be a home of former President of Ukraine – Victor Yanukovych.
-During his reigning the area was strictly hidden from public and Ukrainians didn’t know how luxury lifestyle was performed by their president for public money and huge kickbacks.
+During his reigning the area was strictly hidden from public.
+That’s why Ukrainians didn’t know how luxury lifestyle had their president for public money and huge kickbacks.
 After the revolution in 2014 and Yanukovych’s escape from the country, this place became the exceptional museum.
 If you want to see hundreds of million dollars in one place, don’t miss our article!

 How To Get To Mezhyhirya